 The Inspirations for the Artists

 The ladies in the family were the main inspirations behind the works of the artists.
-They practiced drawing different facial expressions on the wooden planks for years together and were supervised by the old ladies, when the menfolk were generally put of the house attending their jobs in different courts.
+They practiced drawing different facial expressions on the wooden planks for years together and were supervised by the old ladies when the menfolk were generally out of the house attending their jobs in different courts.
 On coming back they would scrutinize the progress.
 It was only years later that they were allowed to paint on paper.
 The caricatures were sketched by the elder artist and the younger ones had to fill in appropriate colors.
-Afterwards the young artists were allowed to try their imagination on canvas.
+Afterward, the young artists were allowed to try their imagination on canvas.

 Garhwal SchoolClick thumbnail to view full-size

 In this school of paintings, Mola Ram emerged as the pioneer, though the names of his forefathers, Shyam Das, Hira Nand and Mangat Ram are also suggested by some art historians, Yet the critics are of the view that they were not the artists of such fine tastes, as to be included in the genre.

 The names of two artists- Manku and Chaitu has been discussed by historians time and again.
 Still, there is a lot of controversy regarding them.
 According to many art historians, Manku, more or less the brother of Nain Sukh was the son of Seu, the head of the family of talented artists who migrated to Jammu hills in early 18th century.
 They believe that Manku migrated to Guler and did several beautiful paintings in this style in the court of Guler ruler.

 It might have so happened that during the reign of Raja Anirudh Chand his paintings might have reached Garhwal since the royal families of Guler and Kangra were having matrimonial alliances with Garhwal state.
 Anirudh Chand of Kangra married his two daughters to Raja Sudarshan Shah of Garhwal and the paintings in Kangra style were also gifted away to the Garhwal ruler.